How to Use Your GI Bill Benefits

 6) Meet with Financial Aid Office and apply for financial aid and scholarships – Call (518) 562-4125 to set up an appointment and visit the Financial Aid Office page for more information:

 7) Register for classes (You will be notified from the Admissions Office as to when and where to do this as a part of your acceptance packet).

 8) Notify CCC's VA certifying official (Registrar) that you have registered for classes and are requesting to be certified to receive VA-related benefits (such as the GI Bill and Vocational Rehabilitation) by filling out the Request for Certification of VA Education Benefits form.
-The form should be turned in to the Assistant Registrar along with any other necessary forms attached (see form for further instructions on what the attached paperwork should be).
-The form is located here:
+The form can be found in your student portal under Administrative services on the left hand banner and should be filled out and submitted electronically within your portal.

 To find out what amounts you should expect to receive from the VA once you are certified by the college's certifying official, please consult with the following:

 - If you are receiving funds under Chapters 1606, 1607, 30 or 35 of the GI Bill, please review the monthly rate chart that applies to you on our Monthly Rates of Payment page here: